-nXu (www.nxueducation.org), is a national non-profit organization whose mission is to catalyze and equip youth and adults to explore, articulate, and pursue their purpose.
-Overseen by nationally recognized educators including the co-founders of Transcend Education, nXu has developed a research & evidence-based purpose development methodology, curriculum, and program model that can be deployed in-person, online, and on a blended basis.
-They offer a training program as well as a purpose development curriculum to schools, and they also directly implement programming both online and in person with students both in school and out of school.
-Here is a video about nXu (https://vimeo.com/251833392) and an article about nXu published by Transcend Education (https://www.transcendeducation.org/playlist-blog/ignite-purpose).
+The Long Version: nXu is a national non-profit organization whose mission is to catalyze and equip youth and adults to explore, articulate, and pursue their purpose by developing social and emotional learning skills.
+Overseen by nationally recognized educators including the co-founders of Transcend Education, we have developed a research & evidence-based purpose development methodology, curriculum, and program model that can be deployed in-person, online, and on a blended basis.
+We offer a training program as well as a purpose development curriculum to schools, and we also directly implement programming both online and in person with students both in school and out of school.

 OVERVIEW OF ROLE

-We seek an exceptional Curriculum Developer to build on our existing purpose development curriculum by developing a purpose-to-career curriculum for upper high school and college-aged students.
-This curriculum will leverage a substantive portion of our existing curriculum but will require the development of new curriculum related to career exploration.
-The curriculum may initially be deployed as a credit-bearing higher-education course that will consist of 45 synchronous and 90 asynchronous hours.
-The ideal candidate has a sincere passion for curriculum development, thorough knowledge of career exploration programming & curriculum and an appreciation for purpose development.
-Moreover, this candidate possesses a deep understanding of how to create curricula that is resonant with high school and college students, particularly those from historically marginalized communities, and that can be implemented by educators in a wide range of teaching contexts.
+We seek an exceptional Curriculum Developer to build on our existing high school purpose and social-emotional (SEL) development curriculum by developing a middle school version of our curriculum.
+The Curriculum Developer will leverage a middle school scope and sequence that nXu has recently created and, in the most immediate term, will be responsible for creating ~13 middle school lessons (with the possibility for additional lesson development).
+The ideal candidate has a sincere passion for curriculum development, thorough knowledge of social-emotional learning, middle school students, and an appreciation for purpose development.
+Moreover, this candidate possesses a deep understanding of how to create curricula that is resonant with middle school students, particularly those from historically marginalized communities, and that can be implemented by educators in a wide range of teaching contexts and modalities.

-We hope to start piloting the curriculum beginning in January 2021.
-We are open to working with someone full time or part time to help meet this milestone.
-Given the scope of work, anyone working part-time will need to allocate a minimum of 15 to 20 hours per week to this effort.
+We hope to begin working with someone immediately on a short-term basis with the possibility of a longer term relationship.
+Given the scope of work, anyone working part-time will need to allocate a minimum of 10 to 15 hours per week to this effort.

-- Seek input from nXu team members as well as from key external constituents with expertise in career exploration curriculum.
+- Seek input from nXu team members and, if appropriate, from key external constituents with expertise in middle school/SEL curriculum.